-The Documentary Is In, And Enjoying An 'Undeniable Golden Age'
+The Documentary Is In — And Enjoying — An 'Undeniable Golden Age'

 "If you're sitting in a darkened cinema and you can't go anywhere, you can't look away from the testimony of these women," Dixon says.
 "And I think that that is a really powerful thing."

-But in the end, "the thing is: you just want a maximum number of people to see it," Macfarlane says.
+But in the end, "the thing is, you just want a maximum number of people to see it," Macfarlane says.

-While filmmakers and audiences are showing enthusiasm for the cinematic experience, Sheila Nevins says this trend could change.
+While filmmakers and audiences are showing enthusiasm for the cinematic experience, Nevins says this trend could change.

 "I mean, Netflix is all over the place, playing with Monopoly money, buying up everything," Nevins says.
 "Every network is doing docus.
 Every docu person I know has more than one job.
 It's just a great year for docus.
 But you know, things are cyclical.
 I think there's too much product."

-Note: A previous version of this story misspelled Ruth Bader Ginsburg's last name as Ginsberg.